RuthBiney/BCI-Ampe_Game/README.md

 Run the Streamlit app and guide users through the process of playing the Ampe game using their brain signals.

-Collect feedback and refine the system based on user input. -->  We Might not be using the EEG headset for the testing.
+Collect feedback and refine the system based on user input. -->  We Might not be using the EEG headset for the testing or maybe we might but it depends.

 Deployment
 Local Deployment